nickvth/dockerfile-postgresql/README.md

 Password for user postgres see alter_postgresdb_user.sh script.

-password os user test or root see Dockerfile.
+Password os user test or root see Dockerfile.